Victor-Miron/How_high/README.md

 1. **Clone the Repository:**

-   Open your IDE terminal and run:
+   Open your terminal or IDE terminal and run:

    ```sh
    git clone git@github.com:Victor-Miron/How_high.git